QOS: Activity 1 – Establish and Communicate the Purpose of the Organization

 If you don’t have a clear statement of purpose, stop and take the time to develop one unique to your organization that serves you well.
 If you have one, pause and reflect on it.
 Does it have meaning for you?
 Is it in use as a guide?
 Is it more substance than fluff?
 Having a clear and meaningful purpose statement is essential and is the first core activity of quality as a business strategy.

-In Activity 2, I’ll look at mapping an organization as a system of linked processes supported by a vector of measures.
+In Activity 2, I’ll look at mapping an organization as a system map of linked processes supported by a vector of measures.